-The school seeks and employs highly-qualified content teachers to provide quality instruction to all students.
-These highly-qualified teachers meet the standards established by the state of Georgia through the Professional Standards Commission and are screened in the hiring process to ensure that they are professionally qualified and in-field in their content area(s).
+2. Describe how the school will ensure that The school seeks and employs highly-qualified content teachers to provide low-income and minority children enrolled quality instruction to all students.
+These highly-qualified teachers meet the in the Title I school are not served at standards established by the state of Georgia through the Professional disproportionate rates by ineffective, Standards Commission and are screened in the hiring process to ensure that out-of-field, or inexperienced teachers. they are professionally qualified and in-field in their content area(s).
 All teachers have a mentor and are provided professional learning in any areas of identified need.